Torment (1974 film)

 Torment (Tormento) is a 1974 Spanish drama film directed by Pedro Olea based on the novel of the same name by Benito Pérez Galdós which stars Ana Belén, Francisco Rabal, Concha Velasco, and Javier Escrivá.

 Plot

 The plot is set in 19th-century Madrid.
 Upon the return of enriched Agustín from the Americas to Spain, young maid Amparo, working for the Bringas and in a relationship with priest Pedro Polo, is courted by Agustín.

 Production

-An adaptation of the novel Tormento by Benito Pérez Galdós, the screenplay was penned by Ricardo López Aranda, José Frade, Pedro Olea, and Ángel María de Lera.
+An adaptation of the novel Tormento by Benito Pérez Galdós, the screenplay was written by Ricardo López Aranda, José Frade, Pedro Olea, and Ángel María de Lera.
 The film is a José Frade PC production.

 Release

 Distributed by Atlántida, the film was released theatrically in Spain on 2 September 1974.